psandeep28/LeagueofLegendsRolePrediction/README.md

 | sup                        |            0.932178 |            1.21199 |               9.95235 |              5.64557 |           205.088 |          104.729 |                  104.67   |                  37.2195 |                 8074.34 |                1694.54 |                2387.44 |               317.467 |                          0 |                   404.105 |
 | top                        |            2.90663  |            2.42174 |               5.19368 |              3.65029 |           558.403 |          211.935 |                   30.6201 |                  11.7312 |                12247.2  |                2838.14 |                3296.38 |               350.509 |                          0 |                   568.317 |

+This table summarizes performance metrics by player position, highlighting each role’s unique contributions.
+Bot leads in kills (4.66) and damage per minute (DPM ~685), reflecting its role as a primary damage dealer, while Support dominates assists (9.95) and vision score (104.67), focusing on utility and map control.
+Mid and Top show balanced contributions, with Mid excelling in versatility.
+Jungle supports map control with high vision scores (44.52).
+The consistent golddiffat10 across roles suggests balanced matches early on.
+These insights reveal each position's distinct priorities and impact in competitive play.

 # Missingness Mechanism

 ## NMAR Analysis